shown in other instead.

-The size of the Async Buffer buffer must correspond to the size of the largest resource (mesh/texture), otherwise in case of a larger resource, the buffer will be resized causing a spike.
+The size of the Async Buffer buffer must correspond to the size of the largest resource (mesh/texture); otherwise, in the case of a larger resource, the buffer will be resized, causing a spike.

-A mechanism of buffer synchronization is enabled if the Async Buffer Synchronization parameter is set to 1.
-So, async buffers are created only once and then synchronized reducing the time on allocating and freeing memory.
+The Async Buffer Synchronization parameter stands for the mechanism of buffer synchronization.
+So, async buffers are created only once and then synchronized, reducing the time on allocating and freeing memory.
 When the synchronization is disabled, both Async Buffer and Async Buffer Indices are created anew for each new resource.
-This reduces the number of buffer syncronizations but increases the number of memory allocations.
+This reduces the number of buffer synchronizations but increases the number of memory allocations.

-Sometimes (depending on the hardware/driver used, e.g. when the main thread is affected by sychronization primitives in other threads) memory allocation may be faster than synchronizations, in such cases, when streaming becomes unacceptably slow, it is recommended to disable buffer synchronization.
+Sometimes (depending on the hardware/driver used, e.g., when the main thread is affected by synchronization primitives in other threads), memory allocation may be faster than synchronizations; in such cases, when streaming becomes unacceptably slow, it is recommended to disable buffer synchronization.

 There are some known issues and workarounds for some hardware/driver software: